rcbops/RPC-Heat-ELK/_includes/about.md

-As applications grow and get more distributed, focusing on business metrics and true performance/uptime is key to measuring your success.
+As applications grow and become more distributed, focusing on business metrics and true performance/uptime is key to measuring your success.
 Without proper tooling, it can be difficult to derive those key performance metrics and the data to support them.
 This platform is the